-A single entry door can cost between $500 to $2,000 for installation.
+A single entry fiberglass door can cost between $250 to $2,000 for installation.
 Many homeowners prefer a single door since it takes up less space and is more affordable than a double door.

 Entry Door with Sidelights

-An entry door with sidelight windows can cost between $2,000 and $6,500, with some installations costing as much as $20,000.
+An entry door with sidelight windows can cost upwards of $6,500.
 The addition of sidelights can double or triple the average door installation cost.
 Expect to pay triple the price if you’re interested in installing a transom window that goes above the door.